Pacific Southwest, Region 9: Superfund

 Overall, the groundwater extraction and treatment system and landfill cover remedial actions are functioning as designed and are operated and maintained in an appropriate manner.
 However, groundwater pump and treat specified in the ROD for chromium and cyanide removal has not been fully successful for removal of residual chromium in some areas (US Army, 2011), but appears to be more effective for cyanide removal.
 Therefore, Ahtna (AGSC, 2009) has recommended in situ chromium reduction for the site.
 An Explanation of Significant Differences (ESD #1) has been developed to describe this.

-The Army is implementing land use controls (LUCs) / institutional controls (ICs) for the Riverbank Army Ammunition Plant through deed restrictions.
-An Explanation of Significant Differences (ESD #2) is being developed to describe these controls.
+The Army will implement land use controls (LUCs) / institutional controls (ICs) for the Riverbank Army Ammunition Plant through deed restrictions.

 Appropriate health and safety and emergency response protocols are in place at the RBAAP facility and are being implemented properly to control risks.
 Immediate threats to human health and the environment have been addressed through the implemented groundwater remedy.
 The groundwater extraction and treatment system is operating and functioning as designed, with the exception of extraction wells EW104 and EW114, access to which has recently been regained.
 Containment of the contaminated areas has been achieved through establishment of inward gradients that limit migration of the groundwater plumes.
 Contaminant levels throughout the site have generally decreased.
 The groundwater remedial action is currently protective of human health and the environment, but deed restrictions are required for institutional control to prevent inappropriate use of the contaminated groundwater while the groundwater remediation is occurring.
 Presently, groundwater in the vicinity of RBAAP is not used for drinking water, as residents are on the municipal drinking water system.
 Stanislaus County has stated that applications for domestic water wells in the vicinity of RBAAP will be denied and applications for irrigation wells will be considered individually, but that the County has not received a water well application in the RBAAP area for approximately 10 years.